Nathan-Chell/Simple-classification-using-a-SVM-or-Decision-tree/README.md

 Perform classification on a dataset of social network ads, determine whether a person will purchase an item through an ad shown on a social media app.

+Pruning is then applied to ensure no overfitting for the decision tree.

 ###### Requirements:

     pip install -r requirements.txt